Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Results

 Our findings suggest that if $0\nu\beta\beta$ decay is observed in next generation experiments, like KamLAND2-Zen, most of the RHN parameter space cannot explain the BAU through LG via RHN oscillations in the presence of the dim-6 operator $\mathcal{O}_6$ in Eq.~\eqref{eq:our_dim6}.
-If one assumes that the BAU is generated in this way, this would point towards a low oscillation temperature $T_{\mathrm{osc}}$ and a low reheating temperature $T_{\mathrm{rh}}$.
+If one assumes that the BAU is generated in this way, this would point towards a low reheating temperature $T_{\mathrm{rh}}$.